codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 * In-app chat support
 * Additional concurrencies are **$1500/year**.

-The fixed monthly and annual plans can only be paid for with a credit card.
+The fixed annual plan can only be paid with a credit card.

 If you have already created a Team in the Codemagic web app, you can upgrade to the annual plan as follows: